What Kills Long-Distance Relationships? Signs, Checklist, and Repair Test

 - Are we moving toward something, or just avoiding the grief of ending?

-Research comparing long-distance and close-proximity relationships has found that long-distance couples are not automatically lower quality or less committed than nearby couples.
+Research on long-distance relationship quality, commitment, and stability has found that long-distance couples are not automatically lower quality or less committed than nearby couples.
 The difference is not simply geography.
 It is how the relationship is maintained.
 That is why the future plan matters so much.

 Long-distance relationship signs you should not ignore